Kava Lend (HARD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kava Lend Historical Price

-According to the latest data gathered on Kava Lend live price page, the current price of Kava Lend is 0.006399USD.
+According to the latest data gathered on Kava Lend live price page, the current price of Kava Lend is 0.006641USD.
 The circulating supply of Kava Lend(HARD) is

 In the past 24 hours, Kava Lend has shown a price movement of